Release Drafter

 -

-: Inserts all changes formatted according tochange-template
+$CHANGES: Inserts all changes formatted according tochange-template.-

 Example: If two pull requests were merged, you might see: